Daniel-Mietchen/events/JupyterCon-2020.md

 # About

 This file hosts a proposal to [JupyterCon 2020](https://jupytercon.com/), which I [submitted](https://twitter.com/EvoMRI/status/1285746449846870016) on 21 July 2020.
 On August 22, I was notified of its acceptance.
 They requested confirmation that I still plan to give the talk, which I provided.
+On September 4, they sent me detailed instructions regarding how to do and submit the recordings of the talk, for which there is now a [dedicated ticket](https://github.com/Daniel-Mietchen/events/issues/699).

 # Form fields